-Just like it takes a whole village to raise a child, it also takes a LOT of people to keep a Kinship Home functioning!
-There are way more people in each of our Kinship Homes then you might even realize.
+Just like it takes a whole village to raise a child, it also takes a LOT of people to keep a Kinship Project functioning!
+There are way more people in each of our Kinship Projects than you might even realize.

-First there’s the caregivers.
+First, there are the caregivers.
 You’ve probably heard about them, because they do so much we can’t help but brag about them!
-These widows live with the children in the Kinship Home, and are loving mamas to all of the kids.
+These widows live with the children in the Kinship Home and are loving mamas to all of the kids.

 The caregivers are our heroes for the way they take care of children with traumatic pasts, helping them through the day-to-day issues they face.
 But they can’t take care of 20 kids all on their own!

-So who else helps every day at each Kinship Home?
+So who else helps every day at each Kinship Project?

-- Security guard who protects the grounds making sure everyone at the Kinship Home is safe.
+- Security guard who protects the grounds making sure everyone at the Kinship Project is safe.

 - Cook who helps the caregivers with making the meals for the children.
 When you have 20 kids to take care of, that’s a lot of food to make!